aricept/stf-tech-manual/memorial.md

 Structure and Construction {.title}
 --------------------------

 The saucer is V shaped with an angular teardrop engineering hull blending out of it.
-Coming up in a 90 degree arc are the ship’s two static pylon nacelles.
-Situated in between both pylons is the ship’s single mission module.
+Coming up in a 90 degree arc are the ship's two static pylon nacelles.
+Situated in between both pylons is the ship's single mission module.

 The Memorial utilizes a tritanium alloy hull triple layered and reinforced with cross members built from a further tritanium alloy support structure.
 Inside each hull layer is a 3 cm thick hardened foam padding of duranium.
-The ship was then transporter welded along the whole frame to reinforce the ship’s superstructure and reduce construction time.
+The ship was then transporter welded along the whole frame to reinforce the ship's superstructure and reduce construction time.

 The Memorial is covered with 8 centimeters of ablative armor outside and another 2 centimeters of tritanium layered reinforcement inside.
 Coupled with higher powered and layered structural integrity fields, this gives the Memorial class a high degree of damage resistance in combat and extreme maneuvers.

 The entire deck line and hull structure of the Memorial class spans 21 decks.

 Mission Modules {.title}
 ---------------

 Ensign Brando Corleone and Section 31 included into the design a dome shaped mission module.
 This module, which allows the Memorial-class to expand its usual mission profiles, is positioned on decks 8-14 in between the ship's warp nacelle pylons.

 By default the Memorial's module area is a cargo module.